 Payment system: The driver will be able to pay for the parking fee using the balance in the mobile application.

 Historical data: The system will store data on parking usage, including the number of available spots, the number of busy spots, and the average parking time.

+Barriers for reservation: the system will allow customers to reserve slot beforehand.
+After reservation barrier on parking lot automatically goes up, and no one can park there, also in our system that slot shown as unavailable.

 Administrative dashboard: An administrative dashboard will be available to the parking management team to monitor and manage the system, including data analytics, reports, and maintenance alerts.